Skip to main content

 Tg = (w₁×Tg₁ + k×w₂×Tg₂) / (w₁ + k×w₂)

 This equation captures the reality that water acts as a powerful plasticizer for sugar.
 Each percentage point of moisture dramatically lowers Tg, softening the caramel structure.
-The k value (5.5) represents the relative effectiveness of water as a plasticizer = validated by Roos (1993) through differential scanning calorimetry measurements of sugar-water systems.
+The k constant sets how strongly water plasticises the sugar phase; the value ≈4.7 is the reported figure for a binary sucrose–water system.
+Real caramel also contains glucose syrup, invert sugar, and dairy solids, so treat the binary calculation below as an approximation and confirm critical values by differential scanning calorimetry (DSC).

 Final Moisture %Calculated TgTexture at 20°CStorage Behavior

 The critical insight: texture depends on the temperature difference (T - Tg), not absolute moisture.
-A 6% moisture caramel (Tg=18°C) will be crunchy in a 20°C shop but soft and chewy in a 35°C tropical climate.
+A 6% moisture caramel (Tg≈23°C) will be firm and crunchy in a 20°C shop but soft and chewy in a 35°C tropical climate.
 Our calculator predicts behavior at your specified storage temperature, not just room temperature averages.

 Moisture-to-Water Activity: The Stability Connection